-F.2.
-Data Recording
+F.2 Data recording

-- F.2.1 Data are recorded using the methods characters given in Sections C, D and E. - F.2.2.
-Site information is recorded for each trial including, for example, data on previous cropping, cultivations, soil details, fertile and agrochemical applications. - F.2.3 Details of any agrochemical applications are also recorded and forwarded to the Trials Organiser.
+- F.2.1 Data are recorded using the methods and characters given in Sections C, D and E. - F.2.2.
+Site information is recorded for each trial including, for example, data on previous cropping, cultivations, soil details, fertiliser and agrochemical applications. - F.2.3 Details of any agrochemical applications are also recorded and forwarded to the Trials Organiser.

-F.3.
-Data Processing
+F.3 Data processing

-- F.3.1 Processing individual agronomic and disease variates - F.3.2 A list of the agronomic, yield and disease variates, which may be recorded and processes, are specified in Sections C, D and E. After scrutiny, copies of the results will be returned to the Growing Trial Operator for action as agreed by the Trials Organiser.
+- F.3.1 Processing of individual agronomic and disease variates - F.3.2 A list of the agronomic, yield and disease variates, which may be recorded and processed, are specified in Sections C, D and E. After scrutiny, copies of the results will be returned to the Growing Trial Operator for action as agreed by the Trials Organiser.

-9.4.
-Other Tests and Trials
+F.4 Other tests and trials